Master of Real Estate and Infrastructure (MREI) Program Details

 Students will take a common set of courses in the first two terms with the option to take either real estate or infrastructure electives in the third and final term.
 The program also offers an optional internship in Term 3, with a lighter course load and classes scheduled on evenings and weekends.

 The backbone of the curriculum is a leadership development course that runs throughout the three terms and integrates learning from the myriad aspects of the student experience.

-“With urbanization driving ever more demand for real estate and infrastructure investment around the world, the need for highly educated and broadly skilled development, investment and finance professionals is escalating.
+“With urbanization driving ever more demand for real estate and infrastructure investment around the world, the need for highly educated and broadly skilled development, investment and finance professionals and entrepreneurs is escalating.
 The MREI is a unique new degree program aimed at developing the city-builders and investment capital gatekeepers of tomorrow.”

 –Andre Kuzmicki, Former MREI Program Director

 The MREI addresses a significant resource need in both the Real Estate and infrastructure sectors for qualified professions capable of contributing to what is recognized as the single largest industry in the region (when combining real estate and infrastructure, measured by percent of GDP).